 Let’s look at a situation where transparency did not exist.
 Where the leader did not think it was part of her job to make sure the team knew the situation they were in.
 The company was a mid-sized aerospace equipment company that had grown quickly to around fifty employees.
 Most of the fifty were fabricators in a large machine shop where the aluminum parts were milled and finished for shipment to their aerospace customers.

 We were hired as consultants because the owner/president of the company was very concerned about the morale.
-She had reported that atmosphere had become negative and that was taking its toll on the employees and the overall productivity of the organization.
-Absenteeism and tardiness were way up and none of the good-natured camaraderie that had characterized the shop previously seemed to be there anymore… or at least when she was around.
+She had reported that the atmosphere had become negative, and that was taking its toll on the employees and the overall productivity of the organization.
+Absenteeism and tardiness were way up, and none of the good-natured camaraderie that had characterized the shop previously seemed to be there anymore… or at least when she was around.
 Business was slow but everyone was still getting paid, she said.
 She had even confessed that she and her husband (also on the payroll) had each gone without pay for the previous several months because the orders had dropped so dramatically.

 We scheduled a series of one-on-one meetings with the employees.
 It was explained that their opinions would be considered confidential, so they could share their feelings safely.
 When we began the interviews we quickly found exactly what the owner had reported… these people were in a nasty mood.
 They had nothing but negative feedback on the business, the working conditions, the owner, the owner’s husband… you name it.
 When we started asking for specifics we got a laundry list of slights and negative changes perpetrated by the owner.
 Here is the partial list: